Take Action for Adolescents – A Call to Action for Adolescent Health and Well-Being

 What is the Call to Action?

 Take Action for Adolescents – A Call to Action for Adolescent Health and Well-Being acknowledges the diverse experiences of young people ages 10-24 and prioritizes their needs.
 It promotes the vision that all adolescents in the United States should have the safety, support, and resources they need to thrive, be healthy, and have equitable opportunity to realize their full potential.
-The Call to Action reflects the idea of the “triple dividend”: investments in adolescent health and well-being lead to health for adolescents now, a healthy adult life, and better health for the next generation.
+The call to action reflects the idea of the “triple dividend”: investments in adolescent health and well-being lead to health for adolescents now, a healthy adult life, and better health for the next generation.

 Who is Take Action for Adolescents for?